20000786/DeepScientist/README.md

 ---

+# 🔥 Featured News

+- [2025.09.26] We have released this repository for the first time, with the open-source code for the initial stage available at [ResearAI/ResearStudio](https://github.com/ResearAI/ResearStudio)

+---

 We're excited to share DeepScientist, the first large-scale empirical evidence that an AI can progressively surpass the human SOTA on frontier scientific tasks.
 In a striking demonstration in the highly competitive field of AI text detection, DeepScientist achieved progress in just two weeks that is comparable to three years of cumulative human research.
 The DeepScientist system overcomes this by demonstrating goal-oriented, continuous, and iterative scientific discovery without human intervention, marking a significant step toward AI becoming a true partner in research.

 ![image.png](Figure/DeepScientist.png)